Gap phenomena for constant mean curvature surfaces: Introduction

 \subsection{Acknowledgments}

+The authors would like to thank the referee who provided useful and detailed comments.
 The first and the third authors were partially supported by CNPq, CAPES and FAPEMIG/Brazil agency grants.
-The second author was partially supported by CNPq (Grant 309543/2015-0), CAPES-COFECUB (Grant 897/18) and FAPEAL (Edital 14/2016).
+The second author was partially supported by CNPq (Grants 309733/2019-7, 201322/2020-0 and 405468/2021- 0) and CAPES (Grants 897/18 and 88887.368700/2019-00).
+Part of this work was done during the second author's stay in Princeton, and he is grateful to Princeton University for the support and kind hospitality.